mlswg/mls-architecture/draft-ietf-mls-architecture.md

 # Introduction

-End-to-end security is used in the vast majority of instant messaging systems, and is also deployed in systems for other purposes such as calling and conferencing.
+End-to-end security is used in the vast majority of instant messaging systems and is also deployed in systems for other purposes such as calling and conferencing.
 In this context, "end-to-end" captures the notion that users of the system enjoy some level of security -- with the